Microfluidics for Biomedical Innovation 2026 Shenzhen

 The Hotel is 35-minutes Driving Time from Shenzhen Airport

-Please book your hotel accommodation and if you have any questions, please contact Jeff Fan via e-mail -- the SelectBIO group rate is RMB450 per night which includes 1-breakfast -- In order to book please e-mail Jeff Fan in English or Chinese.
+Please book your hotel accommodation and if you have any questions, please contact Jeff Fan via e-mail -- the SelectBIO group rate is RMB450 per night which includes 1-breakfast.

 预订房间信息如下: